Jeremiah-Clark/Template-Simple_Doc/README.md

 ### How It Works

 The content files are written in standard GitHub Flavored Markdown (GFM).
 They are fully readable on GitHub as-is.
-Callout boxes use GitHub's native `> [!WARNING]` syntax, so they render as styled alerts on GitHub and as colored boxes in the PDF.

 When you build the PDF, Pandoc reads the Markdown files and converts them to a formatted document using three supporting files: